allenrobel/ndfc-evpn/docs/containerlab/ContainerLab_Verify_Host_Connectivity.md

 ## Example output for a non-working case

-Below, host_1411's Vlan2300 interface is shutdown using ``ip link Vlan2300 down``.
+Below, host_1411's Vlan2300 interface is shutdown using ``ip link set Vlan2300 down``.
 Hence, it's able to reach its local NGINX instance, but cannot reach the other servers.
 Likewise, the other servers cannot reacy host_1411.

 ```bash
 root@cvd-3:/home/arobel/repos/ndfc-evpn/ContainerLab# ./test_web.bash